The "Dirty Dozen" Online Job Search Mistakes

 When you have identified a position that you want and submitted an online application, follow up!
 Contact the employer or recruiter directly yourself, via telephone as well as regular mail and e-mail.
 Passive job seekers get left behind in the current market.

-a personal resume Web page/portfolio is a business document.
+12. Forgetting that a personal resume Web page/portfolio is a business document.

 Stick to business-related information that will help, rather than hurt, your job search.
 Focus on the skills and accomplishments that are relevant to job you want.